FAQs About Dermatology Research

 What happens during a clinical trial?

 Every clinical trial at The Center for Skin Research starts with a screening process that ensures each candidate is eligible to participate.
-Once you enroll in a trial, you receive the same care you would receive if you were a patient at either our Center for Medical Dermatology or Center for Cosmetic Dermatology.
+Once you enroll in a trial, you receive the same care you would receive if you were a medical dermatology or cosmetic dermatology patient.
 We cater to our patients and offer the same nurturing environment that is found in all divisions of the practice.

 Your research team, which consists of doctors, physician assistants, nurse practitioners, nurses and clinical research professionals, will give you specific instructions for participating in the trial.
 Depending on the investigational treatment being tested, you may be asked to take a pill, apply a topical ointment or come in for therapy.
 All studies require regular visits to The Center for Skin Research so that your research team can monitor your progress.
 Some trials last as long as 18 months, while others are as short as 8 weeks.
 During this time, you will receive monetary compensation for your time and travel.